yulyzulu/recipe-project/README.md

 Cooking flavors platform features:

 ### Search recipes
+Find all kinds of recipes that you want to prepare.
 ![](src/components/assets/static/recipes.png)

 ### View the recipe and add to favorites

+You can see the ingredients, the link to the recipe and you can add the recipe to favorites.
 ![](src/components/assets/static/add-favorites.png)

 ### List my favorite recipes

+In my favorite recipes you can find all the recipes you saved.
 ![](src/components/assets/static/favorites.png)

 ### Add comments and delete the recipe

+In your favorite recipes you can add comments or if you don't like the recipe, you can delete it.
 ![](src/components/assets/static/comments-delete.png)

 ## Requirements